 The safety of your guests is a priority and choosing a supplier who is experienced in supplying heating for marquees and tents is really important.
 Deploying portable heating to warm a large space, safely, is no mean feat.
 For example you must never use a direct-fired oil or gas heater because of the risk of fire.
 And if using a halogen or infra red heater always use with a fan to make the warm air flow around the space.

-If you would like help picking a heater for your next event, please do not hesitate to get in touch with our friendly and knowledgeable team here today.
+If you would like help choosing the right heating for your next event or need general advice, please don’t hesitate to get in touch with our friendly and knowledgeable team on 0800 9705656.